pydelhi/venue/.github/issue_template.md

 ----------------------

-Coordinates: Maps link/geo coordinates
+Coordinates: Maps link/geo coordinates:
+- Also, include how to easily reach the venue (Nearby Metro Stations, landmarks)
 --------------------------------------

 Seating facilities details:
- - No of seats
+ - No of seats available -
+ - Access to Internet -
- - Access to Internet and electricity Sockets
+ - Access to electricity Sockets

 Do you have a projector or a large presentation Screen?

 ----------------------------

-Preferred dates with timings
+Preferred dates with timings:

 ---------------------